-The state’s diverse topography offers ample of opportunities for non-timber-based industries such as bamboo, cane, and medicinal plants.
+The state’s diverse topography offers ample opportunities for non-timber-based industries such as bamboo, cane, and medicinal plants.
 Horticulture has a vast potential, owing to good agro-climatic conditions and topography, for the development of varied varieties of fruits and vegetables.

 At current prices, Arunachal Pradesh’s GSDP is estimated to reach Rs.
-37,870 crore (US$ 4.60 billion) in 2023-24.
+34,270 crore (US$ 3.98 billion) in FY25.
+The GSDP increased at a CAGR of 7.1% between FY16 to FY25.

 The resources, policy incentives and climate in the state support investments in mining and mineral products (including cement), tissue culture and floriculture, plantation crops (tea, rubber, etc.) and agro-based industries.